-- (1) Subject to the limits of jurisdiction prescribed by this Act, the court may grant against persons and things orders for arrest tanquam suspectus de fuga, attachments, interdicts and mandamenten van spolie. - (2) Confirmation by the court of any such attachment or interdict in the judgment in the action shall operate as an extension of the attachment or interdict until execution or further order of the court. - (3) No order of personal arrest tanquam suspectus de fuga shall be made unless- - (a) the cause of action appears to amount, exclusive of costs, to at least forty rand; [paragraph (a) amended by section 4 of Act 19 of 1963] - (b) the applicant appears to have no security for the debt or only security falling short of the amount of the debt by at least forty rand; and - [paragraph (b) amended by section 4 of Act 19 of 1963]
+(1) Subject to the limits of jurisdiction prescribed by this Act, the court may grant against persons and things orders for attachments, interdicts and mandamenten van spolie.

+- (2) Confirmation by the court of any such attachment or interdict in the judgment in the action shall operate as an extension of the attachment or interdict until execution or further order of the court. - (3) [subsection (3) amended by section 4 of Act 19 of 1963, by section 11 of Act 53 of 1970 and deleted by section 2(b) of Act 42 of 2013]
-(c) it appears that the respondent is about to remove from the Republic.

-[paragraph (c) amended by section 11 of Act 53 of 1970]

-30bis.Attachment to found or confirm jurisdiction
+30bisAttachment to found or confirm jurisdiction

-The court may order attachment of person or property to found or confirm jurisdiction against any person who does not reside in the Republic, in respect of an action within its jurisdiction, where the claim or the value of the matter in dispute amounts to at least forty rand, exclusive of any costs in respect of the recovery thereof, and may grant an order allowing service of any process in such action to be effected in such manner as may be stated in such order.
+The court may order attachment of property to found or confirm jurisdiction against any person who does not reside in the Republic, in respect of an action within its jurisdiction, where the claim or the value of the matter in dispute amounts to at least R2 500, exclusive of any costs in respect of the recovery thereof, and may grant an order allowing service of any process in such action to be effected in such manner as may be stated in such order.

-[section 30bis inserted by section 8(1) of Act 80 of 1964]
+[section 30bis inserted by section 8(1) of Act 80 of 1964 and substituted by section 3 of Act 42 of 2013]